 Balance disorders are one reason older people fall.
 Learn more about falls and falls prevention from NIA.
 Visit the website of the National Institute on Deafness and Other Communication Disorders for information on specific balance disorders.

-To learn about the causes and symptoms of balance problems, as well as how to cope with the, from the National Institute on Aging, CLICK HERE.
+Learn more about the causes and symptoms of balance problems, as well as how to cope with them, from the National Institute on Aging.

 woman on kayak